 The Florida Botanical Gardens is located in the most densely populated county in Florida with over 3,350 people per square mile.
-An additional 6,000 new permanent residents will move to Pinellas County for the next 25 years which increases development while eliminating our valuable green space.
+An additional 6,000 new permanent residents will move to Pinellas County annually for the next 25 years which increases development while eliminating our valuable green space.
 There was a time when the natural world seemed limitless.

 Green space enhances the quality of life in Pinellas County.
 Research supports that green space improves air quality, delivers important health benefits, provides a sense of community, increases our quality of life, delivers a significant economic impact and improves property values.